evkx/evkx.github.io/content/models/byd/tang/Tang_EV600/_index.md

 ## Infotainment

-### Navigation system
+### Navigation System

 With the a standard in-car navigation system, you have all the assistance you need to reach your destination effortlessly.

 ### Sound system

 You can choose between two sound systems on the BYD Tang EV600.

-With the Surroundsystem, you get seven speakers with a max system output of  watts.
-With the Premium sound system, you get 12 speakers with a max system output of  watts.
+- With the Surroundsystem, you get seven speakers with a max system output of  watts.
+- With the Premium sound system, you get 12 speakers with a max system output of  watts.

 The model has 4 USB-A connections as standard.